[This is my latest August 2021 rewrite of this chapter]

 “Impending doom” is probably too strong a phrase, but a sense of some dread engulfed me.
 For the past twelve straight years that first chill had meant that I would shortly, always grudgingly, be reporting back to school.
-That institution my parents and other adults of their cohort imagined would allow me and mine to learn the skills to eventually take our place as successors to the civilization they were now responsible for.
+That institution my parents and other adults of their cohort imagined would allow, me and MY cohort, to learn the skills to eventually take our place as successors to the civilization they were now responsible for.
 A civilization, from my point of view, whose history was a litany of wars, genocides, slavery, colonization, racial oppression and the subjugation of women.

 I missed the 1968 generation.
 I came too late.
 That’s when we were still all together moving in the right direction.
 Now the momentum is shattered.
 People are turning inward and cruising.
 But maybe because I’m not part of that “Vietnam” generation I’m not disillusioned.
 My time may still be to come.

-I felt somehow too young, born too late, to have the bonafides to be an actual “hippie” radical, like my good friend Avi’s older brother or the characters in the movie The Strawberry Statement.
+I felt somehow too young, born too late, to have the bonafides to be an actual “hippie” radical, like my good friend Avi’s older brother or the characters in the movie “The Strawberry Statement”.
 It was like that boat had sailed and I would have to wait for whatever might come along next.
 Keep my powder dry.

 All the young dudes

 Carry the news

 Bowie’s lyrics in that song called out a moving beyond the perhaps more hippieish wisdom of the Beatles…

 And my brother’s back at home